dceoy/ansible-nvidia/README.md

 ansible-nvidia
 ==============

-Ansible playbook for NVIDIA driver and CUDA
+Ansible playbooks for Ubuntu servers with NVIDIA GPUs

 Setup
 -----